This month is Digestion Month at The Pure Life and I couldn’t be more excited to share my favourite tips with you!

 These are the ones that worked for me:

 It’s 2017 – fermented things are all the rage, and that’s how it should be!
-Over time, we’ve lost traditional cooking practices which (in every culture) have included fermented foods (sauerkraut, miso, kimchi, yogurt, cheeses, etc.).
+Over time, we’ve lost traditional cooking practices which (in every culture) have included fermented foods (sauerkraut, miso, kimchi, yoghurt, cheeses, etc.).
 We are now at the point where we are no longer consuming healthy, essential amounts of probiotic-rich foods.
 Probiotics are the basis of essentially everything in the body, from our digestion to our immune system and even our minds!
 I recommend taking a good quality, third-party tested, human-strain probiotic.
 The one I like is Genuine Health 15 Billion because it is relatively affordable, amazing quality, shelf-stable, time-released, plant and human-strain and available at almost any health food store!
 Probiotics are a great way to re-establish a healthy gut flora (beneficial bacteria in the gut) to assist in breaking down food and making you feel amazing!

 Note: you can get probiotics from naturally fermented foods, too.
-So if you don’t want to take a probiotic supplement, opt for healthy fermented foods like raw sauerkraut/kimchi, refrigerated miso paste, coconut water kefir, coconut milk yogurt or cashew “cheese”.
+So if you don’t want to take a probiotic supplement, opt for healthy fermented foods like raw sauerkraut/kimchi, refrigerated miso paste, coconut water kefir, coconut milk yoghurt or cashew “cheese”.

 Your best friend.
 Digestive enzymes help to break down food, as they contain the enzymes your body already produces, such as amylase, lipase, and protease, which break down starch, fat, and protein.
 When we consume a high-acidic diet full of poor quality animal products, refined foods, and oils, our body is overworked and therefore depleted of these naturally-occurring enzymes.
 Look for a good quality digestive enzyme that contains bromelain and papain, enzymes derived from pineapple and papaya, which are both incredible digestive enzymes.
 I recommend keeping these in your purse at all times, and using them before you eat a heavy meal.
 You can also take the enzymes after a meal, but they won’t be as effective as taking them before/during.
 Some brands I recommend are Natural Factors and Genestra.